Basic FAQs in Software Testing

 7. What is Test data?

 Test Data is run through a computer program to test the software.
-Test data can be used to test compliance with effective controls in the software.
+Test data can be used to test compliance with effective software controls.

 8. Why does software have bugs?